 The best advice here is to call your veterinary surgery as soon as possible.
 Their advice will depend on the number of cookies eaten, whether any packaging was swallowed and any other health conditions your dog has.
 Your vet will assess the risk and may offer to make your dog vomit, they may need to administer some medications or simply advise you to monitor for any concerns.

 Should We Be Worried?

-Many flavoured or coated varieties of Oreo are now available but the original is made up of two chocolate-flavoured wafers/biscuits sandwiched together with a sweet crème filling.
-The main ingredients are: sugar, flour, palm oil, cocoa, vanilla flavouring and chocolate.
+Many flavored or coated varieties of Oreo are now available but the original is made up of two chocolate-flavored wafers/biscuits sandwiched together with a sweet crème filling.
+The main ingredients are: sugar, flour, palm oil, cocoa, vanilla flavoring and chocolate.